14 Climate 14 Climate

 • Although a carbon tax is important globally, it would not affect emissions in Africa in a substantial way.
 Africa’s contribution to mitigation is instead to be found in a combination of policies that we examine in the Africa Energy Policy scenario.
 These include ending coal production by 2040 and significantly reducing oil production by 2050, yet leaving gas production unconstrained.
 The theme on Africa's energy future explains this in more detail.
 Additional policies included in the scenario are increases in other renewables, hydro and nuclear, carbon sequestration and greater energy efficiency.
 All are carefully benchmarked, and the associated ambitious targets will require concerted action by African leaders.

-• The third step links to our Combined Agenda 2063 scenario elsewhere on this website, which is now combined with the Africa Energy Policy scenario in a Sustainable Africa scenario, where Africa realises its potential and grows rapidly.
-The Sustainable Africa scenario presents an ambitious vision for Africa’s sustainable development and energy transition, aiming for a more prosperous and less carbon-intensive future.
+• The third step links to our Combined Agenda 2063 scenario elsewhere on this website, which is we include as part of an Africa Energy Policy scenario in a Sustainable Africa scenario, where Africa realises its potential, grows rapidly and sustainably. .

 Following from this scenario analysis we discuss how Africa can embark upon a sustainable growth pathway by implementing diverse mitigation and adaptation.